Kanyi254/Kanyi24/README.md

 ---

 <p align="center">
-As a data , I would describe myself as a skilled and experienced professional with in-depth knowledge in various programming languages and technologies.
+As a data scientist , I would describe myself as a skilled and experienced professional with in-depth knowledge in various programming languages and technologies.
 I am versatile and can easily adapt to different frameworks or platforms.
 </p>

 ---